rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 ## Background & Overview

 **Nexora Electronics** is a fictitious global electronics retailer with operations spanning North America, Europe, and Australia.
-The company offers a diverse range of consumer electronics including computers, mobile devices, TVs, cameras, audio systems, home appliances, and entertainment products.
-Nexora’s omnichannel strategy allows it to sell products both through its e-commerce platforms and physical retail stores.
+The company offers a diverse range of consumer electronics spread across 8 categories- Computers, Cell phones, TV and Video, Home Appliances, Music Movies and Audio Books, Audio, Cameras and camcorders, Games and Toys.
+Nexora’s omnichannel strategy allows it to sell products both through its e-commerce platforms and physical retail stores which are present in 8 countries- United States, United Kingdom, Germany, Australia, Canada, France, Italy and Netherlands.

 This project is built on six years of transaction-level data (from 2016 to 2021) includes multiple interconnected datasets, covering: